 It’s critical for businesses to have the right customer service tools to suit the situation and there has been a huge growth in software that can help customer service departments.

-Startups need software solutions that can help them scale their customer support teams effectively and lead to sustainable growth.
+Startups need software solutions that can help them scale their customer support teams effectively, effectively onboard new customers and lead to sustainable growth.
 At this state of your business all you might need for support is an email address and a twitter handle.
 You don’t have so many customers that you can’t deal with the influx of queries but you’re anticipating more in the future.

 Small businesses need affordably priced customer service tools that enable them to serve a relatively small customer base.
 You might need a live chat window and ticketing, along with a screensharing tool.
 You will be concerned with keeping costs low and therefore interested in software that is affordable.

-Mid-size businesses are looking to streamline their customer support operations and need software tools that will make them more efficient.
+Mid-size businesses are looking to streamline their customer service operations and will need either custome support or customer success software tools that will make them more efficient.
 You might be looking for software that is slightly more integrated and should consider help desk support software such as Zendesk or Zoho Desk.

 Businesses in the enterprise are looking for tools that can help them communicate with customers on a mass scale.
 You need software that is integrated across all your different channels and can provide the full picture of the customer experience.